 Consult your local Power Company to determine the availability of sufficient power to operate the unit.
 Check the voltage, frequency, and phase at the power supply to ensure it corresponds to the unit's RATED VOLTAGE REQUIREMENT.

 In accordance with the N.E.C. or local codes, install a branch circuit fused disconnect near the unit.
-Determine wire sizes and overcurrent protection from the unit nameplate ampacity and in accordance with the Minimum Filter Size or the N.E.C.
+Determine wire sizes and overcurrent protection from the unit nameplate ampacity and in accordance with the Branch Circuit Ampacity table on the next page or the N.E.C.
 The wiring should never be sized smaller than is recommended by either of these two sources.